Numpienick/MMIP/TESTING.md

   - [Writing unit tests](#writing-unit-tests)

 ## Setting up for Windows
-- First install the required software (mostly NPM) and cloned the repository, like told in the [contributing guidelines](CONTRIBUTING.md).
+- First install the required software (mostly Node.js) and cloned the repository, like told in the [contributing guidelines](/docs/CONTRIBUTING.md).

 ## UI-tests
 The UI-tests will be run by [Playwright](https://playwright.dev/docs/intro).
 Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.